 A Nevada family lost its loved family member, Gregory, when a tractor-trailer rig lost its cargo of hay bales on Highway 58 here in Oregon.
 Gregory was a commercial truck driver.
-The hay bales crashed into the cab of Gregory’s truck and killed him.
+The hay bales from an oncoming truck crashed into the cab of Gregory’s truck and killed him.
 What’s worse, the tractor-trailer should have never been on the road in the first place.
-The vehicle was placed out of service three days earlier due to multiple safety violations and was being operated by an unqualified driver.
+The other rig had been placed out of service three days earlier because of multiple safety violations, and was being operated by an unqualified driver.

 A Complete Disregard for Safety

-It all started when one farm business had another business deliver hay to a location roughly 150 miles away.
+It all started when one business had another company deliver hay to a location roughly 150 miles away.
 The driver chosen for the job was neither licensed nor qualified to operate the tractor-trailer rig.
-The rig he was assigned to drive was not fit for operation, either.
-Officers of the Washington State Police had ordered the rig to be placed out of service due to multiple safety violations.
+The truck he was assigned to drive was not fit for operation, either.
+Officers of the Washington State Police had ordered the truck to be placed out of service due to multiple safety violations.

-However, the farm businesses disregarded these violations as they proceeded to load more hay bales onto the rig than it could withstand, exceeding the weight limit by 20,000 pounds.
-These hay bales were not properly secured onto the rig, and the tractor-trailer was sent on its way.
+However, the businesses disregarded these violations as they loaded more hay bales onto the rig than it could withstand, exceeding the weight limit by 20,000 pounds.
+These hay bales were not properly secured, and the tractor-trailer was sent on its way.

-In the lawsuit, the evidence showed that the farm businesses were negligent in their actions, including:
+In the lawsuit, the evidence showed that the businesses were negligent in their actions, including:

-- Choosing to operate a motor vehicle under a recent Out-of-Service order without properly addressing the reasons for the order, which deemed the vehicle unsafe.
+- Choosing to operate a truck that was subject to a recent Out-of-Service order without properly addressing the reasons for the order, which deemed the vehicle unsafe.

-- Choosing to operate a motor vehicle with a loose, unsecured payload that exceeded the permitted weight limit.
+- Choosing to operate a truck with a loose, unsecured payload that exceeded the permitted weight limit.

-- Choosing a driver who did not have a commercial license nor the necessary qualifications to operate the truck.
+- Choosing a driver who did not have a commercial license and did not have the necessary qualifications to operate the truck.

 - The case was settled after two days of judicial settlement conferences for $869,000.00.